CMU-CREATE-Lab/video-labeling-tool/README.md

 });
 ```
 ### Get videos with fully or partially labeled positive or negative labels (for all users)
 These calls are available for all users.
 When querying positive labels, you can pass in user id.
 If a user token is provided and the client type is expert or researcher, the returned data will contain more information.
+You can also get videos that have partial labels (verified by only one user or by two users with disagreement).
 - Paths:
   - **/api/v1/get_pos_labels**
   - **/api/v1/get_neg_labels**
   - **/api/v1/get_maybe_pos_labels**
   - **/api/v1/get_maybe_neg_labels**
+  - **/api/v1/get_discorded_labels**
 - Available methods:
   - GET, POST
 - Optional fields: